 There is nothing dogs love more than to dine on their adorable paws.
-Chewing and licking their own feet is a common behavior in canines, and it's mostly nothing to worry about.
+Paw licking and chewing their own feet is a common dog behavior in canines, and it's mostly nothing to worry about.
 Dogs chew their feet to clean and remove debris from their fur.

-However, dogs should only gnaw on their paws as a bathing routine.
-If you see them chewing for other reasons or if they've suddenly started compulsively chewing their paws, then it's time to investigate.
+However, dogs should only gnaw on their paws during a bathing routine.
+If you see them chewing for other reasons or if they've suddenly started compulsively chewing their paws, then it's time for dog owners to investigate the underlying cause.
+There are a variety of reasons dogs engage in this behavior.

-Irritation from allergies is the most common reason a dog chews its paws.
+Irritation from allergies is the most common reason a dog chews their paws and paw pads.
 Allergies are typically caused by food.
 But like their humans, dogs are also sensitive to pollens and lawn chemicals that are often transmitted to paws by way of grass or undergrowth.
 If your dog is showing signs of allergies and there is not a seasonal shift in pollen or outdoor activity, then a food allergy is the most likely culprit.
-However, sometimes dogs are exposed to allergens from new brands of shampoos, soaps or other household cleaners.
+However, sometimes dogs are exposed to allergens from new brands of shampoos, soaps, household cleaners, or other environmental allergens — which can trigger a dog's skin allergy.

 Dogs chew dry skin

-If you've ruled out the likelihood of allergens, then dry skin may be the cause of your puppy chewing its paws.
+If you've ruled out the likelihood of allergens, then dry skin may be the cause of your puppy chewing their paws.
 Dogs naturally produce oils that protect and hydrate their skin and coat.
-Atmospheric shifts in the weather, hot temperatures and medical conditions can all cause dogs to soothe irritations with their mouths.
+Atmospheric shifts in the weather, hot temperatures, and medical conditions can all cause dogs to soothe irritations with their mouths.

 Over-grooming can also cause dogs to have dry skin.
 When bathed too frequently, especially with products not formulated for canines, a dog's skin and coat is depleted of the oils that nourish and hydrate them.
 This can lead to dogs chomping on their paws for comfort.